John Cho

 John Cho on the Set of the TV Series Selfie

 According to Zoomboola.com, from 2015 to 2017, the actor starred in the picture Grandma, thriller Zipper, and in some other films.
-In the comedy-drama Columbus, John played the lead; he portrayed a middle-aged man who found his happiness in a town he had grown up in.
+In the comedy-drama Columbus, John played the lead; he played a middle-aged man who rediscovers meaning in his hometown.
 In the thriller Gemini, he appeared as a police detective.
 In the comedy-drama A Happening of Monumental Proportions, John joined a brilliant company that included Keanu Reeves, Katie Holmes, Jennifer Garner and Allison Janney.
-In 2017, John pleased his fans with his participation in the multi-episode project The Exorcist, in which he portrayed a child psychologist, Andrew Kim.
+In 2017, John joined the cast of the horror series The Exorcist, in which he portrayed a child psychologist, Andrew Kim.
 Ben Daniels, Geena Davis, Kurt Egyiawan, and a Mexican star, Alfonso Herrera, also starred in the project.

 John Cho in Searching

-In 2018, two premiers with Cho took place.
-The first one was the science fiction thriller The Messages Are Real, in which the actor worked with Nathan Bexton, Nathan Bexton, and Peter Greene.
+In 2018, Cho appeared in two major releases.
+The first one was the science fiction thriller The Grudge, in which the actor worked with Nathan Bexton, Nathan Bexton, and Peter Greene.
 The second one was the detective psychodrama Searching, in which John portrayed a father trying to find his daughter.

 Other Projects

-John’s music he has been keening on since childhood is another side of his talented soul.
-During Cho’s days in Berkeley, he established a band called Left of Zed, which also included Brian Sepp and Aaron Wilhelm.
-In that band, John was a lead singer.
+John's lifelong passion for music reveals another side of his creative talents.
+During his Berkeley years, Cho formed a band called Left of Zed with Brian Sepp and Aaron Wilhelm.
+John served as the band's lead singer.
 He sang songs that combined indie rock, industrial, and Britpop.

 Viva La Union – Chinese Baby